Bias8145/pixel/README.md

 ---

 ## Preparing the Device Tree (for other ROMs)
-Add the following line to your `device.mk` (or the common device tree):
+Add the following line to your device tree `device.mk` (or the common device tree):
 ```makefile
 -include vendor/lineage-priv/keys/keys.mk
 ```